 Body Hair Growth Pattern

 It’s important to know how to hide body hair.
 However, it’s also crucial to know the growth patterns.
 This will make the process of hiding them easier.
 The two main types of body hair that humans have are terminal and vellus hairs.
-They have the same growth patterns which normally happens in three phases.
+They have the same growth patterns, which normally happen in three phases.

-During this period, the hair growth is at its peak.
-It’s generally a period of active growth and the hairs normally grow longer.
+During this period, hair growth is at its peak.
+It’s generally a period of active growth, and the hairs normally grow longer.
 However, terminal hair usually has a longer anagen period compared to vellus hair.

 This is a transition phase.
 Catagen is characterized by the hair follicles retracting.
 The process means that there will be a limited blood supply, and therefore, it’s very easy for hair to fall out.

-This is a period where the body hair stops growing.
+This is a period where the body’s hair stops growing.
 It’s a resting phase.

 How to Hide Body Hair And Body Hair Removal